overhide/overhide-widgets/README.md

 ```

 - an event fired by an overhide-appsell component when there was an authorization attempt but insufficient funds to authorize
-- this even contains the outstanind topup funds required
+- this even contains the outstanind topup funds required: in US dollars

 ### `<overhide-status ..>`